 Using the SuperGuide Retirement Reckoner

-The link for the SuperGuide Retirement Reckoner appears later in the article, and you can use the tool in two main ways.
+You can access the SuperGuide Retirement Reckoner here, and you can use the tool in two main ways.

 The SuperGuide Retirement Reckoner lists all of the $1 million retirement scenarios in a table, which you can refer to, OR, you can tick the following variables, to list the outcomes of interest to you, such as:

 - Single or Couple (this is important for discovering your PART Age Pension entitlement)

 - Retirement age: age 57, 61, 65, 67 or 70